Greece Moments Greece Moments

 Marmari Beach

-A relatively natural beach with shady tamarisk trees on the main road, not far from the Astypalea campsite.
-If you don’t mind the passing cars, you’ll find a cozy spot here.
-The Mamounia All Day Bar provides bathers with drinks and small snacks in midsummer.
+A relatively unspoiled beach with shady tamarisk trees along the main road, not far from the Astypalea campsite.
+If you don’t mind the passing cars, you’ll find a cosy spot here.
+The Mamounia All Day Bar keeps bathers supplied with drinks and small snacks during the summer months.

 Marmari Beach Astypalea Griechenland